Joslin Smith Trial Halted As Lombaard Requires Medical Treatment, Falls Ill During Cross-Examination

 Source: Getty Images

-WESTERN CAPE – Court proceedings in the disappearance of Joslin Smith have once again been postponed due to a medical emergency.
+WESTERN CAPE – Court proceedings in the trial into the disappearance of Joslin Smith have once again been postponed due to a medical emergency.

 The State’s key witness, Lourencia Lombaard, asked for a break because she was feeling unwell just before 3 pm on 25 March 2025.